If you’re planning a trip Down Under you’re going to want to put as many of these things to do in Australia as you can fit on your bucket list!

 You can go swimming in waterfalls, hiking through the bush, bird-watching in the wetlands, or canoeing along the rivers.

-There are massive canyons, deep gorges, walking trails, Aboriginal rock paintings, cultural centres, and more.
+There are massive canyons, deep gorges, walking trails, Aboriginal ancient rock art, cultural centres, and more within this national park.

 Kakadu National Park is Australia’s largest national park, and it is located only three hours away from Darwin, the capital of the Northern Territory.